Cycling an aquarium is extremely important. It helps to establish healthy bacteria levels in the substrate and tank water.

 At this point, owners should decrease ammonia additions.
 The ammonia should reduce to half the initial amount.
 Continue to measure ammonia and nitrite levels every 2 to 3 days.
 If not seeding the tank prior to cycling, the first phase can take 9 to 12 days.

 Nitrite levels should spike 14 to 20 days into the second phase.
-At this point, the nitrite-oxidizing bacteria have started to grow.
+At this point, the nitrite-oxidizing bacteria has started to grow.
 Continue to add ammonia with care.
 (Owners should reduce the amount of ammonia added to the water.
 Add ¼ of the initial dose at this point.)

 Again, pay attention to the ammonia levels.
 Levels over 5 ppm can poison the nitrite-oxidizer bacteria.
 Destroying this colony of bacteria will prolong the cycling process.
 As before, continue to test the ammonia and nitrite every 2 to 3 days.